AnthonyLopez1120/javascript-refresher/README.md

 # javascript-refresher
-Foundational practice to keep the fingers busy
+Foundational practice to keep the fingers busy.